No. 9 Creighton routs Omaha 94-67 with Bishop leading way

-Denzel Mahoney, who sat out the opener because of COVID-19 issues, hit a 3 for Creighton’s first basket and finished with 17 points.
-Antwann Jones scored 12 points, Zegarowski had 11 points and 11 assists, Damien Jefferson added 11 points and Ryan Kalkbrenner had 10 points.
+Denzel Mahoney, who sat out the opener because of COVID-19 issues, hit the first of his five 3s for Creighton’s opening basket and finished with 17 points.
+Antwann Jones scored 12 points, Damien Jefferson added 11 points and Ryan Kalkbrenner had 10.

 The Mavericks (1-3) had no answer for the inside-outside game of Bishop, who had 12 points and seven rebounds before the break.
 He played only five minutes in the second half, allowing the 7-foot Kalkbrenner and the 6-11 Jacob Epperson to get decent playing time.